 The statute of limitations on debt is the length of time that debt collectors have to sue you to collect old debts.
+In many places, the statute of limitations is between three to six years.
+In some places, it can be longer based on the type of debt.
 Once the statute of limitations expires, collectors can’t win a court order for repayment.

 This means they won’t be able to garnish your wages or place a lien against your home.
 What they can do, however, is continue to contact you and ask you to repay.
 Depending on the state in which you live, they may still have the right to call you or send you letters.